Inside: Is being a mom is the hardest job? Let’s discuss why being a mom is the hardest job.

 Also, you don’t have to deal with some colleagues who can be toxic to you.
 Plus, I used to think that being a mom doesn’t give you a headache of commuting and big spending on work clothes.
 All you have to do is play with your cute bundle of joy while you stay in pajamas.

 Boy, how I was wrong.
 Because being a mom is hard.
 Especially when you’re a working mom.
-Keep reading for why being a mom the hardest job.
+Keep reading for why being a mom is the hardest job.

 Moms are stronger than they think they are